2025 Masters Tournament: Final round

 Rory McIlroy won his first Masters title and became the sixth men's golfer to complete a career grand slam.

 The 89th Masters was the first full tournament since 2016 to finish without a weather delay in any round.
-The top 12 players will receive an invite to next year's tournament.
+The top 12 players received an invite to the next year's tournament.

 Third round leader Rory McIlroy shot a 73, one over par, tying Justin Rose.
 Rose shot a 66, six under par for the round to tie with McIlroy for a playoff.

 McIlroy immediately lost his 54-hole lead after hitting his opening tee shot into a fairway bunker and three-putting the first green for a double bogey.
 On the second, he again hit his drive into a fairway bunker, missing his birdie putt while DeChambeau took the lead with a two-putt birdie.
 McIlroy regained a three-shot lead with birdies at 3 and 4, while DeChambeau bogeyed both holes.

 At 5 and 7, McIlroy hit erratic tee shots but managed to hit extremely high recovery shots over trees at both holes, leaving himself a short uphill chip at 5 and a short birdie putt at 7.
 After four pars on holes 5 through 8, he made birdies on 9 and 10 to extend his lead.

 On the 11th, McIlroy again drove into the trees right of the fairway, and had to hit a low second shot, which ricocheted off of the mounds short of the green and stopped inches short of the water hazard.
 DeChambeau then pulled a 9-iron from the middle of the fairway into the water hazard.
 McIlroy played a conservative chip shot away from the water and missed his par putt, but DeChambeau's double bogey left McIlroy with a four-shot lead.